jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

 ### Be able to describe the HTTP request/response cycle

 - clients issue requests to servers, server processes that request, server sends a response [^16]

+- high-level overview of HTTP request / response [^34]
+  - HTTP defines the format for the request / response by the web / application servers (application end-to-end)
+  - Transport defines the specific process (application) on source and destination computers to process that request (process end-to-end)
+  - Internet layer defines the logical address to navigate from a computer on a sub-network through the internet (network of networks connected by routers) to the destination network (router); at each stop, there will be a new source IP address defined (i.e., this layer is point-to-point)
+  - Ethernet layer defines the physical address (MAC address) of each device source/destination at each stop along the way from request source computer to destination server computer

 ### Be able to explain what status codes are, and provide examples of different status code types